simon-sovic/leap-year-calculator/README.md

 # leap-year-calculator

-An algorithm that returns true if the given year is a leap year
+This is an algorithm that returns true if the given year is a leap year.
+It is based on the tutorial at https://www.wikihow.com/Calculate-Leap-Years